FanbaseLabs/.github/profile/README.md

 **About**

-Fanbasse Labs releases **open source** code to increase transparency and encourage input from its community members.
+Fanbase Labs releases **free tools** for creators and **open source** code to increase transparency and encourage input from its community members.

 **Mission**

 At Fanbase Labs, we believe that independent artists and developers should be able to gather patrons and distribute their work outside the influence of corporations, VCs, and banking institutions.
-With that mission in mind, we have created DeFi tools and **open source** protocols, released on **public blockchains**, to facilitate pure independence.
+With that mission in mind, we have created user interfaces built on top of **open source** public protocols, released on **public blockchains**, to facilitate pure independence.

 **Independence**